 It does not literally say so, but I read that NACA 63A014 should be a modification of NACA 63-014.
-Although this is maybe a big assumption, I wanted to find that first.
+Although this is maybe a big assumption, I wanted to find that out first.
 It would require a rather different thickness distribution, but I haven't anything on that subject.
 Instead, most of the discussion is about the mean line.
-Which is probably irrelevant here, since it probably symmetrical (see below).
+Which is probably irrelevant here, since it is probably symmetrical (see below).

 Again I could not find a listing of NACA 63A014 coordinates: nothing in Abbott & Von Doenhoff, or any NACA / NASA document.
 I decided to do a linear interpolation of NACA 631A012 and NACA 632A015 data from Abbott & Von Doenhoff (pages 344 and 345).
 Since they are symmetrical the interpolation result should be accurate.